 Apply 2:3:4 every 4-6 weeks, for good roots.
 If you are planting leafy vegetables like spinach, use a fertiliser high in nitrogen like 7:1:3, every alternate month.

-• This is the best time to enjoy your garden and the sunshine.
+• February, this is the best time to enjoy your garden and the sunshine.
 Enjoy the scents and colours and the abundance of fruit and vegetables that are the results of the hard work done throughout the year in the garden.

 • Water and feed your plants regularly, especially hanging baskets and containers and climbers planted against a sunny wall.